mulle-nat/mulle-scion/README.md

 #### 🌱 A modern template engine for Objective C

 (written in an oldfashioned way)

 This is the command-line tool for the [MulleScion](//github.com/MulleWeb/MulleScion) library.
 It also provides the documentation for the project in a self-contained webserver.
 It can use JSON, Plist, XML files, even multiples and mixes, as a datasource for the template variables.

-> This is a fork of [mulle-kybernetik/MulleScion](//github.com/mulle-kybernetik/MulleScion)
-> tailored for use in mulle-sde projects

 | Release Version                                       | Release Notes